 Agricultural Engineering refers to the science and technology of producing food grains.
 It involves principles of engineering science and technology to production and processing in the field of agriculture.
 The principles of agriculture get combined with the disciplines of animal biology, plant biology and also principles of Mechanical, Civil, Electrical and Chemical Engineering.
-In BE/B. TECH AGRICULTURAL ENGINEERING, which is a 4-year programme, the students basically study design of agricultural machinery and equipment; agricultural structures, agricultural resource management, surveying and land profiling.
-Agricultural engineering includes subjects like climatology and atmospheric science; soil management and conservation including erosion and erosion control, seeding, tillage etc. Precisely, agricultural engineering involves applying more traditional engineering principles– to mechanical, structural, technology, etc. – and agriculture, with the aim of reducing farmer/operator fatigue, gaining efficiency, being more environmentally friendly, and designing and building equipment.
+In BE/B. TECH AGRICULTURAL ENGINEERING, which is a 4-year program, the students basically study design of agricultural machinery and equipment; agricultural structures, agricultural resource management, surveying, and land profiling.
+Agriculture enginering includes subjects like climatology and atmospheric science; soil management and conservation including erosion and erosion control, seeding, tillage, etc. Precisely, agricultural engineering involves applying more traditional engineering principles– to mechanical, structural, technology, etc. – and agriculture, with the aim of reducing farmer/operator fatigue, gaining efficiency, being more environmentally friendly, and designing and building equipment.
 This program also includes areas such as Harvesting and processing of crops, livestock production, and waste management.
 One can pursue M.Tech in Agricultural Engineering after successful completion of BE/B.Tech.

 Agricultural engineers integrate technology with farming.
 They design new and improved farming equipment that may work more efficiently or perform new tasks.
 They play a big role in designing and building agricultural infrastructures such as dams, water reservoirs, warehouses, and other structures.
 One may also help engineer solutions for pollution control at large farms. new forms of biofuels from non-food resources like algae and agricultural waste are also being developed by some of the agricultural engineers.
 Such kinds of fuels could economically and sustainably replace gasoline without jeopardizing the food supply.
-Though most agricultural engineers may develop specialities, most are involved in certain core activities.
+Though most agricultural engineers may develop specialties, most are involved in certain core activities.
 For example, most of the professionals' design and test agricultural machinery, equipment, and parts.
 They might also design food storage structures and food processing plants.
 Some of them may design housing and environments for livestock.
 Those who are interested in sustainability may provide advice on water quality and water pollution control issues.
 They also plan and oversee land reclamation projects on farms.
-Others may involve in agricultural waste-to-energy projects and carbon sequestration (absorbing carbon dioxide from the atmosphere into the soil, crops and trees).
+Others may involve in agricultural waste-to-energy projects and carbon sequestration (absorbing carbon dioxide from the atmosphere into the soil, crops, and trees).
 In May 2012, most agricultural engineers (17%) were employed in architectural, engineering and related services.
 16% were employed by the federal government.
 Another 14% worked in food manufacturing.
 13%of them worked in agriculture, construction, and mining machinery manufacturing.
 Another 6% were employed as educators.